 For the EU market, all imported food items are subject to the EU sanitary and phytosanitary requirements, as well as strict certification requirements laid down by the individual country’s health authorities.
 In addition, imports of foodstuffs into EU countries must carry a Health Certificate.
 Packaged foodstuffs must also comply with EU food labelling, additive, flavouring and packaging legislation.
 New regulations controlling the type of material that is likely to come into contact with food, as well as their labelling, advertising and presentation have been introduced.

-On April 24, 2015, the National People’s Congress approved the final revision of the 2009 Food Safety Law (FSL), the main piece of legislation governing the manufacturing and distribution of food, including special foods such as health foods and infant formula.
-The final FSL became effective on October 1, 2015.
-The final FSL includes many changes in a number of different areas, such as (i) it requires manufacturers and distributors to establish a food tracing system and perform self-audits; (ii) it further incorporates “food related materials”, which include packaging and other food contact substances, into the regulatory scheme governing food ingredients, such as food additives and food raw materials; (iii) it requires third-party e-commerce platforms register the names of the food distributors that sell products on their platforms and examine their licenses.
+On April 24, 2015, the National People’s Congress approved the revision of the 2009 Food Safety Law (FSL), the main piece of legislation governing the manufacturing and distribution of food, including special foods such as health foods and infant formula.
+The revised FSL became effective on October 1, 2015.
+The revised FSL includes many changes in a number of different areas, such as (i) it requires manufacturers and distributors to establish a food tracing system and perform self-audits; (ii) it further incorporates “food related materials”, which include packaging and other food contact substances, into the regulatory scheme governing food ingredients, such as food additives and food raw materials; (iii) it requires third-party e-commerce platforms register the names of the food distributors that sell products on their platforms and examine their licenses.